 - Jesus expected the people to know and believe certain things based on what the Law said, even though not specifically stated.
 “I am the God of Abraham, Isaac, and Jacob” conveyed more than what the Sadducees were discerning (Matthew 22:32).
 Jesus expected them to know and believe certain things based on this passage, even though not specifically stated here.

-- Jesus chastised the Pharisees for their failing to properly apply the concept of honoring father and mother, a principle they sacrificed to their view of “Corban” (Mark 7 — “Corban” is a transliteration of a Hebrew term that means a gift or offering dedicated to God; it was considered an irrevocable vow).
+- Jesus chastised the Pharisees for their failure to properly apply the concept of honoring father and mother, a principle they sacrificed to their view of “Corban” (Mark 7 — “Corban” is a transliteration of a Hebrew term that means a gift or offering dedicated to God; it was considered an irrevocable vow).
 But how were they to know that such an application to parents was necessary?
 Should they have drawn a conclusion about this that was, in the end, binding upon their actions and attitudes?

 - Since there was no specific statement against those from Judah serving as priests (Hebrews 7:14), how were they supposed to know such was forbidden?
 Were they expected to reason to the necessary principle, or should they have waited for a specific statement?
 And was that principle binding or not?
 Did God’s silence on the issue of other tribes matter at all?